ghelfter/portfolio/README.md

 4040Final - Project in which an image transformation was programmed
             using SDL as its display mechanism

+batch\_render - Script written in Perl to push a set of renders off to a set
+                of machines.
+Came from a problem we ran into at the Clemson DPA program, where our pipeline would not suffice to do what was needed.
+Has been repurposed by me to work on my own machines.

 compositing - Project written to do many compositing operations.
 It uses the
               image\_load code as well as ltk, the tk bindings for Lisp.
 The project is written in Common Lisp, and uses the FFI to integrate